 Located in downtown Palm Springs, the Palm Springs Art Museum is dedicated to art, natural science, and performing arts.
 The museum's permanent collection consists of more than 24,000 objects ranging from fine art and photographic archives to Native American and Mesoamerican art and artifacts.
 The museum also showcases 12,000 archaeological and geological specimens, such as ceramics, minerals, fossils, tools, and weapons.
 Among notable landscape artists with works on display or curated by the museum are John James Audubon, best known for documenting and illustrating American birds, and German American artist Carl Eytel.

 The San Andreas Fault extends roughly 745 miles through California, and one of the best ways to visit the fault is on an exhilarating Jeep Tour.
 Experience beautiful scenery as you wind your way through the geological canyons of the San Andreas Fault Zone.
-You will enjoy the spectacular views and unique geological features of the Coachella Valley and learn about the plants, animals, and seismology of the fault zone and the California desert.
+You will enjoy the Coachella Valley's spectacular views and unique geological features and learn about the plants, animals, and seismology of the fault zone and the California desert.

 The Sunnylands Center and Gardens, the mid-century modern retreat of Walter and Leonore Annenberg, offers visitors a glimpse into the historic estate and information about the history and cultural significance of Sunnylands.
 Surrounded by nine acres of desert gardens, the estate once entertained famous entertainers such as Frank Sinatra and political leaders, including eight U.S. presidents.